-LUIS FERNANDO CASTILLO MENDEZ was consecrated Bishop for the Catholic Apostolic Church of Venezuela on May 3, 1948 by Carlos Duarte Costa, Primate and founding bishop of the Catholic Apostolic Church of Brazil assisted by Dom Salomão Ferraz, Bishop consecrated by Dom Carlos Duarte Costa who returned to the Roman Catholic Church and was accepted as a valid Bishop by H.H.
-Pope John XXIII, and he was appointed as Titular Bishop of Eleutherna.
+LUIS FERNANDO CASTILLO MENDEZ was consecrated Bishop for the Iglesia Católica Apostolica de Venezuela on May 3, 1948 by Carlos Duarte Costa, Primate and founding bishop of the Igreja Católica Apostolica Brasileira, assisted by Dom Salomão Ferraz, Bishop consecrated by Dom Carlos Duarte Costa who later returned to the Roman Catholic Church and was accepted as a valid Bishop by H.H.
+Pope John XXIII, and was appointed as Titular Bishop of Eleutherna.

 CARLOS DUARTE COSTA was consecrated Titular Bishop of Maura and Diocesan Bishop of Botucatu, Sao Paulo, Brazil of the Roman Catholic Church on December 8, 1924 by Sebastiao Leme de Silveira Cintra Titular Bishop of Orthosia who was also later, Cardinal and Archbishop of Rio de Janeiro.
-Duarte Costa established the Catholic Apostolic Church of Brazil July 6, 1945 subsequent to his expulsion from the Roman Catholic Church by
+Carlos Duarte Costa established the Igreja Católica Apostolica Brasileira July 6, 1945 subsequent to his expulsion from the Roman Catholic Church by

 H.H.
 Pius XII.

-(The remaining succession is shared with the Roman Catholic Chuch.)
+(The remaining succession is shared with the Roman Catholic Church.)